-HCT 101 HEALTH CARE TECHNICIAN I (3 cr.)
+HCT 101 HEALTH CARE TECHNICIAN I

 Teaches basic care skills with emphasis on physical, social, emotional, and spiritual needs of patients.
 Covers procedures, communications and interpersonal relations; observation, charting and reporting; care planning, safety and infection control; anatomy and physiology, nutrition and patient feeding; ethics, death and dying.
 Prepares multi-skilled health care workers to care for patients of various ages with special emphasis on geriatric nursing, home health, long- and short-term care facilities.
-Lecture 3 hours per week and 120 hours of instruction per semester to meet State Board of Nursing CNA certification requirements.
+Lecture: 3 hours per week and 120 hours of instruction per semester to meet State Board of Nursing CNA certification requirements.

-HCT 102 HEALTH CARE TECHNICIAN II (3 cr.)
+HCT 102 HEALTH CARE TECHNICIAN II

 Applies theory through laboratory experience for health care technicians to work in home health, long and short term facilities.
 Meets additional requirements for CNA's certification as Long Term Care Assistant.
 Prerequisite: HCT 101.
-Lecture 1 hour per week Laboratory 6 hours per week.
-Total 7 hours per week.
+Lecture: 1 hour; Laboratory: 6 hours; Total: 7 hours per week.

-HCT 115 MEDICATION ADMINISTRATION TRAINING (3 cr.)
+HCT 115 MEDICATION ADMINISTRATION TRAINING

 Prepares students to safely administer, or to assist in client self-administration of medications in specific settings.
 Includes practice.
 Meets curriculum requirements of the State Board of Nursing.
-Lecture 1 hour per week, lab 6 hours, total 7 hours per week.
 HCT 101 and HCT 190 are prerequisites.
-The prerequisites are waivered if you area certified nursing assistant.
+The prerequisites are waivered if you are a certified nursing assistant.
+Lecture: 1 hour per week; laboratory: 6 hours; total: 7 hours per week.

-HCT 190 COORDINATED INTERNSHIP (2 cr.)
+HCT 190 COORDINATED INTERNSHIP

 Incorporates class theory into clinical and practical use.
 Prepares multi-skilled health care workers to care for patients of various ages with special emphasis on geriatric nursing, home health, and long and short-term care facilities.
-Practicum of 60 hours is conducted in a healthcare setting under continuous supervision of an instructor.
-Lecture 2 hours per week.
+Practicum of sixty (60) hours is conducted in a healthcare setting under continuous supervision of an instructor.
+Lecture: 2 hours per week.

+HISTORY

-HISTORY SUCCESSFUL COMPLETION OF ENG 111 OR ENG 111 TAKEN AS A COREQUISITE IS REQUIRED FOR ALL HIS COURSES.
+SUCCESSFUL COMPLETION OF ENG 111 OR ENG 111 TAKEN AS A CO-REQUISITE IS REQUIRED FOR ALL HIS COURSES.

-HIS 111-112 HISTORY OF WORLD CIVILIZATION I-II (3 cr.)
-(3 cr.)
-Surveys Asian, African, Latin American, and European civilizations from the ancient period to the present.
-Lecture 3 hours per week.
+HIS 111 HISTORY OF WORLD CIVILIZATION I

+Surveys Asian, African, Latin American, and European civilizations from the ancient period to the Age of Exploration.
+Successful completion of ENG 111 or ENG 111 taken as a co-requisite is required.
+Lecture: 3 hours per week.
+FA